 A staggering 70% of all Cerner interviewed clients stated they would not use Cerner’s revenue cycle management services again in the future.

-A frequent issue identified and cited was that even if the vendor was found to be underperforming, there seemed to be few consequences.
+A frequent issue identified and cited was that even if the vendor was underperforming, there seemed to be few consequences.
 There was also little or no billing or RCM strategy offered by most medical billing companies.
-In other words, no one was helping the providers figure out what to do in order to improve their financial results.
+In other words, no one was helping the providers figure out what to do to improve their financial results.
 Many felt like vendors were only working the low-hanging fruit and were insufficiently staffed, which has been an issue for probably all-time in this industry.

 The KLAS report finds that many providers are in fact not only overall satisfied with their outsourcing, but that has specific positive comments for many different billing companies: